Made-to-Measure is a pretty loose term in the fashion industry, and refers generally to a garment made according to your

 The advantage is of course a far superior fit to anything you could get off the peg.
 Although I have some disdain for this tailoring method (mainly because it’s sold for what it’s not, look out for the tern ‘Demi-bespoke’) it’s a great way to get clothes that fit you well for a reasonable price.
 And is also a great way to ‘get into’ having bespoke clothes tailored.

 The disadvantage is that, because we’re dealing with rigid or semi-rigid formulas, certain things will work great (like your unique hight and girth).
 But the depths of your crotch, armhole drop and shoulder rest are not going to accommodate your unique physique.
-The method also limits the amount of creativity and ingenuity one can bring to a garment, by laying a solid foundation which predetermines much of what happens later on in the tailoring process.
+Though it does permit custom garments to be made remotely, opening up all tailoring houses in the world to the internet connected consumer.